saptarshiguha/kvgdrive/README.md

 pip install PyDrive
 ```

-1. For Mozilla users, ask sguha@mozilla.com to share the MozillaKV folder
+1. Edit the settings.yaml file field "save_credentials_file" to some location
-2. Also ask for the settings.yaml file
+   you like.

 The program in it's current form is very crude.
-Be warned, your critiques will
+Be warned, but that said your
-be welcome.
+critiques will be most welcome.

 ## Usage